-During the 1st quarter of 2013, LMDC staff met with The Port Authority of New York and New Jersey staff to discuss the terms that will govern the real estate transfers contemplated in LMDC&rsquos World Trade Center General Project Plan that will expand the World Trade Center Site.
+During the 2nd quarter of 2013, LMDC began appraising the current value of its Southern Site real estate in anticipation of the real estate transfers contemplated in LMDC&rsquos World Trade Center General Project Plan that will expand the World Trade Center Site.
+The appraisals are being conducted in compliance with the New York State Public Authorities Accountability Act.